Who are we?

 The Baby Connections kit

 Families participating in the Baby Connections program receive a free kit of quality resources to use with their baby.
-The green bag includes books, a music CD, a quality toy to promote language, and tips and strategies to use at home.
+The green bag includes books, a download code for a music CD, a quality toy to promote language, and tips and strategies to use at home.
 Kits are sponsored at no cost to families by generous support from the Lyle S. Hallman Foundation.